picoruby/picoruby/README.md

 Fork, fix, then send a pull request.

+### Acknowledgement

+Part of this project was coded by [Monstarlab](https://monstar-lab.com/) with the support of [the Ruby Association Grant Program 2020](https://www.ruby.or.jp/en/news/20201022).

 ### License

-Copyright © 2020 HASUMI Hitoshi.
+Copyright © 2020-2021 HASUMI Hitoshi & Monstarlab.
 See MIT-LICENSE for further details.